The Preacher's Son

 The Preacher's Son is the fourth studio album by Haitian rapper Wyclef Jean, released on November 4, 2003.
-The album, which was co-produced by Jean and long-time collaborator Jerry 'Wonda' Duplessis, combines elements of hip hop, reggae and reggae fusion, and uses a number of samples, including the Motown-inspired "Industry", which samples "What Becomes of the Brokenhearted".
-The album contains guest appearances of the likes of Missy Elliott, Patti LaBelle, Rah Digga and Redman, as well as a guitar feature by Carlos Santana on the song "Three Nights in Rio".
+The album, which was co-produced by Jean and long-time collaborator Jerry 'Wonda' Duplessis, combines elements of hip hop, reggae and reggae fusion.
+It uses a number of samples, including the Motown-inspired "Industry", which samples "What Becomes of the Brokenhearted".
+The album contains guest appearances by Missy Elliott, Patti LaBelle, Rah Digga and Redman, as well as a guitar feature by Carlos Santana on the song "Three Nights in Rio".

 Three singles were released from the album.
 The lead single, "Party to Damascus", was the only single served to international radio and reached the top 30 of the UK Singles Chart.
 "Industry" served as a European-only single, with some territories, including Germany, releasing it as a double A-side with "Party to Damascus".
 "Take Me as I Am" was released as a US radio single in March 2004, with a new "Urban Remix" being serviced to certain radio stations.